Graduate Student Awards

 - Once your application materials are received the Graduate Office will contact your preceptor to submit the Preceptor Recommendation Form

 Travel Award applications will be accepted on a rolling basis.
-All students should apply 60 days prior to their dates of travel.
+All students should apply as soon as they know they will travel.

 Individual Chemistry Travel Awards are intended to assist Chemistry Graduate students in attending scientific meetings in which they present results of their research work.
 Applications for more extended travel, for example to participate in research at another institution, will also be considered.
-Students considering this latter type of award are advised to discuss the possibilities with the award committee chair prior to submitting an application.
+Students considering this type of award are advised to discuss the possibilities with the award committee chair prior to applying.
 Requests for support of extended travel should include a letter of recommendation from the student's preceptor.

 Eligibility & Selection Criteria:

 Any full-time graduate student in the Chemistry Department is eligible to apply for a Travel Award.
-No student may receive more than one travel award per year (August 1, 2019 - July 31, 2019).
+No student may receive more than one travel award per year (August 1, 2021- July 31, 2022).
 Requests must be made individually and students should apply for Travel Awards in consultation with their research advisors.
-Sharing of accommodations within groups is encouraged for larger meetings (such as ACS National Meetings).
-Please receive approval from your lab's research staff assistant before submitting the form to 104 Chemistry Building.
+Sharing of accommodations within groups is encouraged for larger meetings such as ACS National Meetings).
+Please work with your lab's research staff assistant before submitting the form to 104 Chemistry Building.

-- Money will be deposited into the student’s bursar account at the end of the month prior to travel. (i.e. travel in May, money deposited at the end of April)
+- Money will be deposited into the student’s bursar account at the end of the month they have submitted the travel request. (i.e. submitted April 15, money deposited at the end of April)

 - Chemistry students must be registered for the semester (Fall or Spring) the award will be deposited

-- Money for travel during the summer will be deposited in August.
+- Money for travel during the summer needs to be requested the last week of Spring semester.
+If requested after that day, money will be deposited in August.